1) Understand the Dynamics of Love Addiction & Addicted Relationships

 8) Embrace Truth and Honesty

 From this day forward, commit yourself to a policy of absolute honesty and truth.
-In every step on this path of growth- be vigorously honest with yourself and others who are present to help and support your journey.
+In every step on this path of growth- be rigorously honest with yourself and others who are present to help and support your journey.

 One of the most important aspects of living a healthy life is your ability to share your true self with the world around you.
 This is engaging in intimacy.